RECRUIT AND FIND INTERNS FOR YOUR COMPANY

 The characteristics of each internship program will be defined by the collaborating university of origin, and it will always be necessary to establish a framework agreement between the University, the company and the student, which defines the educational objectives, characteristics and tasks to be carried out.

-Important note: Spain Internship does not provide nor sign practices agreements.
+Important note: Spain Internship does not provide nor sign internship agreements.

-Students are not legally employees, therefore, they need supervision during their stay and there is not a work relation between the company and the student.
+Students are not legally employees, therefore, they need supervision during their stay and there is no working relationship between the company and the student.

 In Spain, internships are regulated under the framework of "Real Decreto 1493/2011".